RaymondJiangkw/screeps-Lucy/readme.md

     - Filter out rooms unfit for the `Automatic Plan` pattern.
     - Filter out rooms the path to which inevitably contain hostile rooms.
 - *Automatic Remote Mining (Source and Mineral)* (Under Development ⛏️)
+- Automatic Market
+    - Buying and Sending based on demand.
+    - Selling is based on demand of credits and relies on settings.
 - Task System
     - Allow for Function or in-built `Task Module` to create high-performance, clear and easy-to-program `run` function.
     - Event-Trigger, which is used to avoid attempt of issuing all possible tasks at every tick.